illmade-knight/ai-power-mvp/readme.md

 Instead let's define an overall 'vision' and start to break it down into parts.
 Then maybe we get back to TDD but with it being led by the overall 'vision'

-The current state is evolving - at present we have 3 microservices
+The current state is evolving - to start we have 3 microservices
 1) ingestion from devices
 2) storage of raw device messages in slow recall format for audit
 3) storage of decoded device messages in google's BigQuery for analysis